astropy/astroquery/docs/astroquery/index.rst

 AstroQuery
 ==========

-This is the documentation for the affiliated package.
+This is the documentation for the AstroQuery affiliated package of astropy.

+AstroQuery is a set of tools for querying astronomical web forms and databases.

 .. toctree::
   :maxdepth: 2